Law School Case Brief

 Util.
 Air Regulatory Grp. v.
 EPA - 573 U.S. 302, 134 S. Ct.
 2427 (2014)

 Congress’s profligate use in the Clean Air Act, 42 U.S.C.S. § 7401 et seq., of air pollutant where what is meant is obviously narrower than the Act-wide definition is not conducive to clarity.
 One ordinarily assumes that identical words used in different parts of the same act are intended to have the same meaning.
 In this respect (as in countless others), the Act is far from a chef d’oeuvre of legislative draftsmanship.
-But a court, and the EPA, must do their best.
+But a court, and the Environmental Protection Agency, must do their best, bearing in mind the fundamental canon of statutory construction that the words of a statute must be read in their context and with a view to their place in the overall statutory scheme.
 The presumption of consistent usage readily yields to context, and a statutory term, even one defined in the statute, may take on distinct characters from association with distinct statutory objects calling for different implementation strategies.

 Access the full text case